 Since the advent of 64-bit processing, computer processors have been able to access the processing power and the RAM available on their graphics cards, which is the part of the computer dedicated to displaying graphics and images on your screen.
 This has been the real revolution in editing software performance in recent times.

 Before you buy a computer, find out what GPU it has and read the reviews.
-A really good GPU will have at least 4GB of available memory.
-Many editing software programs have special settings that, when switched on, will increase the speed of your computer dramatically.
+A good GPU will have at least 6GB of available memory.
 You can also add more GPU power by connecting an external GPU via a USB C high-speed transfer port.
 One excellent external GPU is the Blackmagic e-gpu.

 The good news is that you can start editing on free or inexpensive software and then upgrade later.
 If you are using Apple, you can start with iMovie for free.
 You can work on a portable device or computer and learn the basics and do most of your editing work – and it is super easy and intuitive.

-If you want to get more professional you can import and upgrade your iMovie project into Apple’s more professional editing platform, Final Cut Pro X. You will need to pay up ront for a permanent license, which starts at around $300.
+If you want to get more professional you can import and upgrade your iMovie project into Apple’s more professional editing platform, Final Cut Pro X. You will need to pay upfront for a permanent license, which starts at around $300.

 Premiere Pro is probably the most widely used video editing software.
 Like with all Adobe products you need to pay a monthly subscription fee (starting at US$50 for Premiere Pro), but students can access Adobe’s Creative Cloud services for US$19 in the first year.
 All of our scholarship winners have used this software to edit their entries.